celery/celery/README.rst

 execute asynchronously (in the background) or synchronously (wait until ready).

-Celery is used in production systems to process millions of tasks a day.
+Celery is used in production systems to process millions of tasks every hour.

 Celery is written in Python, but the protocol can be implemented in any language.
 It can also `operate with other languages using webhooks`_.